 Zealot: The Life and Times of Jesus of Nazareth by Reza Aslan was another book that I did not find credible.
 Much of the research and scholarship concerning the politics and culture around the time of Jesus was fascinating.
 However, I didn’t buy the author’s presumptions, declarations, and analysis.

-We’re interested in the Image of Jesus in Literature and Nonfiction and will continue to post worthy books as well find them.
+We’re interested in the Image of Jesus in Literature and Nonfiction and will continue to find and post worthy books in the Jesus fiction and literature oeuvre.

 You might also enjoy Leonardo and the Last Supper by Ross King Review.